Why buy a boring store bought Christmas cheese ball when it’s so easy to make your own? Not only is it easy, it’s so much more delicious, too!

 • Cream Cheese- Cream cheese provides the creamy, delicious base for this cheeseball.
 I’ve got great tips about how to soften cream cheese!

-• Pomegranate Arils- these are the vibrant red exterior of your ornament, but they aren’t just for show!
+• Pomegranate Arils Arils aren’t just for show!
 They add a huge pop of sweet and juicy flavor that perfectly matches the cheese in this recipe.
-You can of course slice a pomegranate to get your own arils, but I always use a shortcut here.
-You can buy pre-packaged fresh pomegranate arils in most produce sections of your grocery store.
+Slice a pomegranate to remove arils or purchase pre-packaged fresh pomegranate arils in most produce section of your grocery store.
+The seed is the center of the aril, with a juicy membrane exterior.
+Arils are the pulps of the pomegranate, sweet and juicy.

 Variations